 Best cheap VPS hosting: powerful hosting for tight budgets

-Good cheap VPS hosting is alive, well, and very much possible to get.
-On the other hand, it does require certain sacrifices.
-In this article, I’ve shortlisted 6 of the best cheap VPS providers in the market that make these sacrifices as little as possible.
+In this article, I’ve shortlisted 6 of the best cheap VPS providers in the market that make as few sacrifices as possible.
 Also, you’ll find some pointers on what to expect from cheap VPS hosting.

 Virtual private server (VPS) hosting is a bridge between shared hosting and owning a dedicated server.
 With VPS, you’ll still share a server with other users.
 On the other hand, resources are dedicated to each account separately, thanks to virtualization.